thomas779/developer-docs/blog/2023-03-21-mobile-app-tech-stack/index.md

 CANDIDE Wallet is powered by the [OP Stack](https://stack.optimism.io/), the open-source development stack that powers Optimism.
 An Ethereum layer 2 that improves the scalability and usability of crypto, bringing lower cost gas coupled with lighting fast transactions.

 ## Modile Client
 CANDIDE Mobile Wallet is a cross-platform, mobile first, built with Flutter.
 CANDIDE Mobile App seamless mobile experiences targets end-users on any mobile device.
 It is not only built on top of not only the libraries mentioned above but also on top of countless open-source code that was published for free to make it happen.
-You can get our Beta builds for both Android and iOS on our discord, or by building it yourself on our [github](https://github.com/candidelabs/candide-mobile-app).
+You can get our Beta builds for both Android and iOS on our Discord, or by building it yourself on our [github](https://github.com/candidelabs/candide-mobile-app).